How to Cite

 When referring to a specific item (chapter, section, equation, …), please mention the reference number.
 For example:

 For the gamma function at positive integer argument, see [DLMF, Eq.
 5.4.1].

 Your readers can then readily locate the item within the book

 or online (at http://dlmf.nist.gov/5.4.E1 in this example; see Permalinks & Reference numbers).

 Citations from electronic media (the web, email, …), should, of course, give the URL http://dlmf.nist.gov/, or for a specific item, use the Permalink, such as http://dlmf.nist.gov/5.4.E1.
 Since the reference number is immediately recognized from the URL as Eq.
 5.4.1, it is quickly located in the book.

-We have established a direct correspondence between the reference numbers in the printed Handbook and the permalinks (permanent URLs) used on the DLMF website.
-This enables readers of either version to cite specific items and to easily look-up such cited items in either version.
+The direct correspondence between the reference numbers in the printed Handbook and the permalinks used online in the DLMF enables readers of either version to cite specific items and their readers to easily look them up again — in either version!

 The following table outlines the correspondence between reference numbers as they appear in the Handbook, and the URL’s that find the same item online.
 Note the ‘E’, ‘F’ and ‘T’ used to disambiguate equations, figures and tables.